Roemer/ut99-server/README.md

 IF you login as admin with `adminlogin <password>` you see an additional admin tab.
 Thanks to the author: https://github.com/peterekepeter/ut99-mves Further configuration can be done in the `System/MVE_Config.ini` file.

+## VoteSys
+An alternative map voting.
+Still in testing phase.
+Thanks to the author: https://github.com/Deaod/VoteSys

 ## NoSelfDamagev03
 This mod is added as a mutator.
 So it must be added to the mutators list to work.